ry-ops/microsoft-graph-mcp-server/README.md

 - **License Management**: Assign licenses to users with optional service plan customization
 - **Group Management**: Add users to groups
 - **Query Operations**: List available licenses, groups, and search for users
+- **A2A Protocol Support**: Agent-to-Agent communication for automated M365 administration

 ## Prerequisites